devlooped/dotnet-retest/readme.md

 Runs `dotnet test` with retries for failed tests automatically, and pretty-prints aggregated test results, integrating also with GitHub PR comments just like [dotnet-trx](https://github.com/devlooped/dotnet-trx).

+Install latest and run with a single command: `dnx retest`.

 ![Demo](https://raw.githubusercontent.com/devlooped/dotnet-retest/main/assets/img/ciretry.png)

 When running locally, it provides live progress on each run: